Highlights of Avie Tevanian's interview at the Computer History Museum- 11 mins

 - The Mach kernel started as a research project with the goal to build an OS designed for parallel computing.
-It’s important to point out that at that time parallelized computing was still a unsolved problem.
+It’s important to point out that at that time parallelised computing was still a unsolved problem.

 - Avie Tevanian joined the project under the leadership of Richard Rashid as its first member.

 - To fund this project, the computer department at Carnegie Mellon successfully requested a grant from DARPA.
-At the same time, Digital Equipment Corporation (DEC) was planning in produce a parallel computing using four interconnected VAX 11/780 known as the 784, however they laked a proper OS for it, so they contributed to the department by providing new MicroVAX machines.
+At the same time, Digital Equipment Corporation (DEC) was planning in produce a parallel computing using four interconnected VAX 11/780 known as the 784, however they lacked a proper OS for it, so they contributed to the department by providing new MicroVAX machines.